dicelab-rhul/automated_tester/README.md

 # Support INFO

-The system is meant for GNU/Linux and other unix operating systems.
+Supported: GNU/Linux and other unix Operating Systems.
-MS Windows is currently not supported because of the `pwntools` dependency.
+MS Windows is currently not supported, because of the `pwntools` dependency.

 # Dependencies